RallyHereInteractive/unreal-plugins/Documentation/md/Reference/models/RHAPI_PlatformEntitlementProcessResult.md

 #### `public ERHAPI_ClientType `[`ClientType`](#structFRHAPI__PlatformEntitlementProcessResult_1a617fe403bc85562d6bd5085c2b72fe00) <a id="structFRHAPI__PlatformEntitlementProcessResult_1a617fe403bc85562d6bd5085c2b72fe00"></a>

-client type this purchase was made on

 #### `public FString `[`TransactionId`](#structFRHAPI__PlatformEntitlementProcessResult_1ac4e5064b8dd8dce73c0d93ff4bc196d8) <a id="structFRHAPI__PlatformEntitlementProcessResult_1ac4e5064b8dd8dce73c0d93ff4bc196d8"></a>

 unique id for this transaction on the platform

 #### `public ERHAPI_PlatformRegion `[`PlatformRegion`](#structFRHAPI__PlatformEntitlementProcessResult_1adb311eefbbc7b0e7e34a2189e7c2edaf) <a id="structFRHAPI__PlatformEntitlementProcessResult_1adb311eefbbc7b0e7e34a2189e7c2edaf"></a>

-region this purchase was made in

 #### `public FString `[`Status_Optional`](#structFRHAPI__PlatformEntitlementProcessResult_1a8d74f677f67627a8b0a1367d99655fdf) <a id="structFRHAPI__PlatformEntitlementProcessResult_1a8d74f677f67627a8b0a1367d99655fdf"></a>